 Out of desperation, I was forced to alter my tactics.
 I started spamming almost every post I saw, no longer limiting myself to the strictly platonic section, using a simpler version of my previous email, downplaying the fact I’m writing an article, and reframing my request as an opportunity to practice my creative writing and interviewing skills.

 “Are you a gamer?
 Would you survive the zombie apocalypse?”

 It’s kind of funny: I’m a huge gamer, but I’m so ashamed of it.
 The amount of gaming-related content I intake in a week is more than adequate to deem me a fully-fledged nerd.
 Yet I’ve always tried to grow out of it, ever since I asked my dad if I could get a desktop PC with Windows so I could play more games, and he looked at me with the stern cringe in his eyes—the kind of look that could only be shot by a father who’d tried so hard to get his “emotional” boy off his N64 and outside, where he could maybe toss a ball around and impart a few words of fatherly wisdom.
-He shook his head and said: “They’re just games, Cole.”
+He shook his head and said: “They’re just games, Greg.”